School travel support

 4. Extended rights eligibility - children entitled to free school meals or those whose parents are in receipt of their maximum level of Working Tax Credit and:

-• the school is beyond two miles (for children over the age of 8 and under 11)
+• the school is beyond 2 miles (for children over the age of 8 and under 11)

 • The school is between 2 and 15 miles and is the nearest preferred on the grounds of religion or belief (aged 11-16)

 Children will usually only be eligible for travel assistance if the council cannot offer a place at a suitable alternative school.
-Therefore please ensure that you have made an application to your local schools before applying for travel assistance.
+Please ensure that you have made an application for your local schools before applying for travel assistance.

 [1] Schedule 35B of the Education Act 1996, as inserted by Part 6 of the Education and Inspections Act 2006 (the EIA 2006)